kumarbhotme/managementengineering.pro/README.md

 # managementengineering.pro
-A handbook for technical leaders in software engineering
+A scientific knowledge base for the practical applications of Engineering Managers